kubernetes-sigs/kind/site/content/docs/user/using-wsl2.md

 - You can check the status of all installed distros with `wsl --list --verbose`.
 - If you had a distro installed with WSL1, you can convert it to WSL2 with `wsl --set-version <distro> 2`
 - Alternative of [Accessing a Kubernetes Service running in WSL2](#accessing-a-kubernetes-service-running-in-wsl2) or [Setting Up An Ingress Controller](/docs/user/ingress/#setting-up-an-ingress-controller) for accessing workloads is using `kubectl port-forward --address=0.0.0.0`.
+- See the [Known Issues](/docs/user/known-issues/) page for additional Windows-related issues and concerns.